stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

 the strange region about me, and marked a singular division which seemed to exist in the hostile ocean and firmament.
 On each side of the jutting promontory different conditions held sway.
 At my left as I faced inland was a gently heaving sea with great green waves rolling peacefully in under a brightly shining sun.
-Something about that sun&rsquo;s nature and position made me shudder, but I could not then tell, and cannot tell now, what it was.
+Something about that sun's nature and position made me shudder, but I could not then tell, and cannot tell now, what it was.
 At my right also was the sea, but it was blue, calm, and only gently undulating, while the sky above it was darker and the washed-out bank more nearly white than reddish.

   I now turned my attention to the land, and found occasion for fresh surprise; for the vegetation resembled nothing I had ever seen or read about.
-It was apparently tropical or at least sub-tropical&mdash;a conclusion borne out by the intense heat of the air.
+It was apparently tropical or at least sub-tropical--a conclusion borne out by the intense heat of the air.
 Sometimes I thought I could trace strange analogies with the flora of my native land, fancying that the well-known plants and shrubs might assume such forms under a radical change of climate; but the gigantic and omnipresent palm trees were plainly foreign.
-The house I had just left was very small&mdash;hardly more than a cottage&mdash;but its material was evidently marble, and its architecture was weird and composite, involving a quaint fusion of Western and Eastern forms.
+The house I had just left was very small--hardly more than a cottage--but its material was evidently marble, and its architecture was weird and composite, involving a quaint fusion of Western and Eastern forms.
 At the corners were Corinthian columns, but the red tile roof was like that of a Chinese pagoda.
 From the door inland there stretched a path of singularly white sand, about four feet wide, and lined on either side with